 Many of the early hominins had pronounced, forward-oriented jaws, termed prognathism (pro = forward; gnath = jaw).
-Over time, hominins became more flat-faced, or orthog nathic.
-While extant pronounced canines, as well as the gaps in the corresponding tooth rows-termed canine diastema (singular) or diastemata (plural)-that allow apes to close their jaws.
+Over time, hominins became more flat-faced, or orthognathic.
+While extant African apes retain primitive prognathism and the shearing/honing dental complex, hominins lost those pronounced canines, as well as the gaps in the corresponding tooth rows-termed canine diastema (singular) or diastemata (plural)-that allow apes to close their jaws.